Leadtech/boot-rabbit-mq/README.md

 ### Full example

 Full example of a fault tolerant queue.
-The messages are persisted and will sursive a restart.
-Further more, the ACK/NACK signals are not sent automatically but handled explicitly by the client.
+The messages are persisted and will survive a restart.
+The ACK/NACK signals are not sent automatically but handled explicitly by the client.

 #### Create worker.php